EngineeringWithRamaa/ml-book-similarity-recommender/README.md

 * A ML based Book Similarity Recommender for promoting books on digital platforms
 * Book recommending systems drive business growth by boosting sales and revenue through personalized suggestions
 * By recommending relevant and complementary books, making shopping experience more enjoyable and tailored to individuals
-* This personalization not only improves customer satisfaction but also facilitates the discovery of new books, leading to greater overall engagement and loyalty
+* This personalization also facilitates the discovery of new books, leading to greater overall engagement and loyalty

 # Overview